Published on October 3rd, 2017 | by Tupelo Sullivan0

 “We formed a Project Lead The Way club to raise money, and they will be part of the bake sale and club row.
 We’re also going to be asking for donations from parents and anyone else willing to help,” engineering teacher Breanna Snyder said.

-Despite the cuts being an obvious drawback to the program, engineering students and teachers are eager to raise money, and are not discouraged by the lack of funding.
-They feel confident that with their fundraising, the budget will not be an issue that hinders the development of the program.
+Engineering students and teachers are eager to raise money, and are not discouraged by the need of funding.
+They feel confident that with their fundraising, they will be able to fund all of the students’ design projects.

 “I think students are really into the projects and so they really want the program to do well.
 The students created the club and the students are making it so we can get donations because they want the program to do well,” Snyder said.